joaomarceloods/google-translate-clone/README.md

 - Creating custom components and hooks
 - Making and debouncing API requests
 - Using a component library (MUI)
+- Testing with React Testing Library
+- Mocking networks requests in tests with MSW

 ## Setup